How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 The photographer took the photos entirely in bed.

-Even the photo of just my hands holding my daughter is a treasure when I look at it now."
+Even the photo of just my hands holding my daughter is a treasure to my heart when I look at it now."

 [Filming techniques to combat sleep deprivation]

-• Shooting in natural light creates a beautiful tired look
+• Shooting in natural light makes tired expressions look beautiful

-• Minimal makeup and emphasis on natural beauty
+• Minimal makeup and natural beauty are important

-• Aim for a calm expression immediately after breastfeeding
+• Aim for a calm and gentle expression immediately after breastfeeding

 • Choose the time of day when mom feels most relaxed